by Robert A. Muenchen, updated September 2, 2024

 Menus & Dialog Boxes

 The goal of pointing and clicking your way through an analysis is to save time by recognizing menu settings rather than performing the more difficult task of recalling programming commands.
-Some GUIs, such as BlueSky, make this easy by sticking to menu standards and using simpler dialog boxes; others, such as RKWard, use non-standard menus that are unique to them and hence require more learning.
+Some GUIs, such as BlueSky, make this easy by sticking to menu standards and using simpler dialog boxes; others, such as RKWard, use unique non-standard menus so they require more learning.

 jamovi uses standard menu choices for running steps listed on the Data and Analyses tabs.
 Dialog boxes appear, and you select variables to place into their various roles.
 This is accomplished by either dragging the variable names or by selecting them and clicking an arrow located next to the particular role box.
 A unique feature of jamovi is that as soon as you fill in enough options to perform an analysis, its output appears instantly.
-There is no “OK” or “Run” button as the other GUIs reviewed here have.
-Thereafter, every option chosen adds to the output immediately; every option turned off is removed.
+There is no “OK” or “Run” button like the other GUIs reviewed here.
+After that, every option chosen adds to the output immediately; every option turned off is removed.

 While nearly all GUIs keep your dialog box settings during your session, jamovi keeps those settings in its main “workspace” file.
 This allows you to return to a given analysis at a future date and try some model variations.
 You only need to click on the output of any analysis to have the dialog box appear to the right of it, complete with all settings intact.